alantech/iasql/README.md

 # Cloud infrastructure as data in PostgreSQL

-[IaSQL](https://iasql.com) is an open-source SaaS that lets you model your infrastructure as data by maintaining a 2-way connection between your AWS account and a PostgreSQL database.
+[IaSQL](https://iasql.com) is an open-source SaaS that treats infrastructure as data by maintaining a 2-way connection between a cloud account and a PostgreSQL database.

 ## ⚡️ Try out IaSQL